bastienmichaux/notes/g/cs/ds.graph.md

 [Home](../../README.md) > [Computer Science](./README.md)

-# Computer Science: Graph
+# Graph

 A graph is a non-linear [data structure](./ds.md) made up of a finite number of nodes (or vertices) and the edges that connect them.

-Graphs are also called networks, since they're used to model real-life networks.
+We can think of graphs as polygons: a cube is a polygon made of 8 vertices (the nodes) linked by 12 edges.

-A node that has no edge is a disconnected node.
+A node that has no edge is a **disconnected** node.

+Graphs are also called networks, since they're useful to represent networks: telephone networks, circuit networks, social networks, etc.

 There are several different graph data structures:
 - [directed graph](#directed-graph)